Sky360-Repository/dockerfiles/README.md

 1. `source /root/.bashrc` to source the ros2 install
 2. `./setup.sh` to setup and run the simple tracker ros2

-**NOTE** if you see the following error: "/usr/bin/python3.10: No module named rosidl_adapter" in red, then run the following commands:
+**NOTE** if you see the following error: `/usr/bin/python3.10: No module named rosidl_adapter` in red, then run the following commands:

 1. `source /root/.bashrc` to source the ros2 install
 2. `./build.sh` to setup and run the simple tracker ros2